earlynovels/end-dataset/README.md

 $2 Epigraph author as it appears in the work: e.g., “Hom.”, “Virg.”, “Shakespear”<br>
 $b Epigraph source if known or discovered<br>
 $c Epigraph author if known or discovered<br>
 $d Translation of the epigraph.
-If the epigraph is untranslated in the book, catalogers searched for a translation and added an $x that indicates the source of the translation and the language of the original (usually a URL). <br>
+If the epigraph is untranslated in the book, catalogers searched for a translation and added an $x field indicating the source of the translation and the language of the original (usually a URL). <br>
 $v Volume <br>
 $x Notes; include source of translation

 - 592: Narrative form<br>
 One of the few fields that refers to the text itself rather than the paratext, this field records the narrative form of the work, based on a quick scan of the text.<br>
-$a Primary narrative form [“Epistolary”, “First-person,” “Third-person,” “Dramatic dialogue.”<br>
+$a Primary narrative form [“Epistolary”, “First-person,” “Third-person,” “Dramatic dialogue”]<br>
 $b Additional narrative forms that appear in the text, with same controlled terms as $a. <br>
 $c Non-prose forms [“Poems,” “Sheet music,” "Theatrical dialogue"]<br>
 $d Oddities.
 This field is for anything we found remarkably strange regarding the narrative form.